Giacomo Bufarini

-Known as RUN, Giacomo Bufarini is a London based Italian artist whose works can be seen adorning streets from China to Senegal.
-His recognisable style shows a level of detail and complexity rarely seen in street art today, evidenced through his vivid rendering of interlocking bodies in symbolic poses, pattern like, friezes in bright, arresting colours.
+Giacomo Bufarini, also known as RUN, is an Italian street artist based in London.whose works can be seen adorning streets from China to Senegal.
+His style centers on interlocking bodies in symbolic or pattern-like poses, rendered in bright colours.

 Overview

-Giacomo Bufarini (aka RUN) is interested in street art as a language of communication, creating playful characters that speak to diverse audiences on multiple levels.
-The expansive scale of his works captivates the viewer, affecting a renaissance of muralism that reaches beyond the boundaries of street art.
+RUN is interested in street art as a language of communication, creating playful characters that speak to diverse audiences on multiple levels.

-He started graffiti painting on lorries, trains and walls when he was very young and his first big wall painting was in 2003.
+He started graffiti painting on lorries, trains and walls when he was young.
+His first big wall painting was in 2003.
 His inspiration comes from freedom, originality and quality.

-RUN’s name is inspired by a Cypress Hill song and for him it is like having a tattoo when you are young, which does not necessarily have a deep meaning, but stays on your skin forever.
+RUN’s name is inspired by a Cypress Hill song.

 Exhibitions

-In May 2013, Giacomo Bufarini (aka RUN) exhibited at the Dulwich Festival.
+In May 2013, RUN exhibited at the Dulwich Festival.

-RUN's first solo exhibition has been held at Howard Griffin Gallery, Shoreditch, London from November 2014 till the beginning of February 2015.
+RUN's first solo exhibition was held at Howard Griffin Gallery, Shoreditch, London from November 2014 until early February 2015.
 “Parabola Di G” is a semi-autobiographical story told through a unique series of highly detailed pen and ink drawings that collectively make up a book.
 The imagery follows the journey of a semi-fictional character, G, as he falls through levels of reality into a dreamscape.

-In September 2014, RUN opened his second solo show entitled 'Man is God' at Howard Griffin Gallery, Los Angeles.
+In September 2014, RUN opened his second solo show, 'Man is God', at Howard Griffin Gallery, Los Angeles.